Guide on Evicting your Tenant in San Diego

 No landlord or property owner really wants to go through an eviction process, especially since it’s almost always a long, drawn-out process that engenders all kinds of rancor on both sides.
 The eviction process can generally be avoided by establishing strong lines of communication, which promotes understanding and minimizes conflicts.
-However, there are times when there really isn’t any other avenue to pursue than simply removing a problem tenant from the premises.
+However, there is a step by step guide on evicting your tenant , times when there really isn’t any other avenue to pursue than simply removing a problem tenant from the premises.
 For those cases, here is how you should proceed.

 Contact the tenant about the rent